Top 20 Questions Parents Ask

 What are the residence hall rules?

 Just like any campus and housing facility, there are rules on our campus.
-All university and housing rules can be found in the student handbook and all students are responsible for knowing the code of conduct.
+All university and housing rules can be found in the student handbook and the Residence Life Policies page.
+All students are responsible for knowing the code of conduct.

 Can students loft/bunk their beds?
 What can't they bring to their room?